OpenWaterFoundation/cdss-app-snodas-tools/doc-user-mkdocs-project/docs/process/overview.md

 [Daily SNODAS data grids](../data/overview.md#snodas-data-grids) are national grids representing a variety of snowpack parameters.
 They are developed by NOAA National Weather Service’s National Operational Hydrologic Remote Sensing Center (NOHRSC) and hosted by the National Snow and
 Ice Data Center (NSIDC).
-NSIDC stores the daily grids, dating back to September 30th,  2003, in a public FTP site [( ftp://sidads.colorado.edu)](ftp://sidads.colorado.edu) that is updated every day.
+NSIDC stores the daily grids, dating back to September 30th,  2003, in a public [FTP site]( ftp://sidads.colorado.edu) that is updated every day.
 Although, as mentioned before, the SNODAS products contain many grids of snowpack parameters, the SNODAS Tools are designed to specifically calculate snowpack statistics in regards to the Snow
 Water Equivalent (SWE) grid.
 Below is an image of a daily SNODAS grid representing SWE values across the nation.
 The areas of higher SWE are represented by blue while the areas with lower, or no SWE values, are represented by brown.